-What is it like being a veterinarian?
-Life as a veterinarian is rewarding, but challenging and demanding, is the answer from most vets.
-To be a vet, you must have a passion for or a clinical interest in animals, have great interpersonal skills, and possess a strong work ethic.
+What is it like to be a veterinarian?
+Most vets say the career is rewarding, but also challenging and demanding.
+To be a vet, you must have a passion for and a clinical interest in animals, great interpersonal skills and a strong work ethic.

 We'll break the lifestyle into several categories to give readers an idea of what the pros and cons of being a veterinarian are.